Kuwnee puyômuw! Welcome All!

 our history

 We are members of the Wampanoag Nation.
 Our homelands range from the Plymouth (Plimoth Colony) areas to the upper parts of Cape Cod (Bourne, Sandwich and Plymouth / Barnstable County).
 We have been here for thousands of years.
 We have fished these waters, cultivated these lands and raised our children here.
 We have been known over the years by many names…Patuxet, Herring Pond/Pondville, Manomet, Comassakumkanit and The Praying Indians on old English maps.
-But we are presently known today as the Herring Pond Wampanoag Tribe.
-We are the Plymouth tribe of Indians!
+But we are still known today as the Herring Pond Wampanoag Tribe.
+We are the Plymouth Tribe of Indians!

 leadership